FITing-Tree: A Data-aware Index Structure: Segmentation

-\autoref{fig:streamin_alg} provides an illustration of how the cone is updated: point 1 is the origin of the cone.
-Point 2 updates both the high slope and the low slope, so the difference between the point and the cone bounds is at most $error$ (the arrows up and down are of size $error$).
+Figure~\ref{fig:streamin_alg} illustrates how the cone is updated: point 1 is the origin of the cone.
+Point 2 updates both the high and low slopes.
 Point 3 is inside the cone, however it only updates the upper bound of the cone (point 3 is less than $error$ above the lower bound).
 Point 4 is outside of the updated cone, and therefore will be the first point of a new segment.